PawelGerard/Library_system/README.md

-### Small library system with simple database to track books, readers and borrows
+### Small library system with simple database to track books, readers and rental
 #### App designed with tkinter, sqlite3 and matplotlib

 Functionalities: